coranos/coranos.github.io/superman/ukraine.md

 [Both space ships travel to opposite sides of the earth]

-Three panels: [A space ship lands in rural USA] [A space ship lands in rural Russia] [A child is born in a hospital and named Johnathan, a girl is born in rural Ukraine]
+Four panels: [A space ship lands in rural USA] [A space ship lands in rural Russia] [A child is born in a hospital and named Johnathan] [a girl is born in rural Ukraine]

 # Chapter 2 - Elementary School - 1940s